-It is a special city, has it own time and an amazing past.
-Porto: history and magic.
-When you get to know this place it puts a spell on you!
+Porto is a special city, has it own time and an amazing past.
+And when you get to know this place it puts a spell on you!

-Porto is an unmissable destination in Portugal.
-In the north of the country, the city breathes history and it is an open air museum.
+There are many things to do in Porto, and it’s truly is an unmissable destination in Portugal.
+In the north of the country, the city breathes history and it is an open-air museum.
 Building, avenues, statues and churches, all of them are pretty and meaningful.
 Walking around the city you will be amazed, specially on the shores of Rio Douro.
-Porto: history and magic.

 To understand the history behind Porto we booked a walking tour.
 It was the best idea ever, the girls from Porto Free Walking Tour were amazing.
 They gave us precious tips about the town and took us to unbelievable places.